 Phyllis Tuckwell was a local mother of three who was diagnosed with cancer in 1949.
-Her husband, Sir Edward Tuckwell, was an eminent surgeon at St Bartholomew’s Hospital and former Sergeant-Surgeon to Her Majesty the Queen.
+Her husband, Sir Edward Tuckwell, was an eminent surgeon at St Bartholomew’s Hospital and former Serjeant-Surgeon to Her Majesty the Queen.

 Following Phyllis’ death in 1970, Sir Edward resolved to strive for greater choices for terminally ill patients.
 Combined with some notable forces, including one patient in particular, an ambitious project was embarked upon: to create a modern hospice in West Surrey, to be named after Sir Edward’s late wife.

-Originally from Jersery, Yvonne Dale was a Woking-based mother of two.
+Originally from Jersey, Yvonne Dale was a Woking-based mother of two.
 Yvonne was diagnosed with cancer at an early age and, while in hospital and under Sir Edward’s care, Yvonne determined that when she pulled through, she would do all that she could to help her fellow sufferers.
 With the goal of raising funds for cancer research in the Woking area, Yvonne organised a small fundraising group, originally of housewives.

 As part of her work, in 1969, Yvonne requested a meeting with Sir Edward regarding cancer relief.
 It was at this time that Sir Edward put the suggestion to Yvonne that there was a need for a small home in West Surrey where terminally ill patients could be properly cared for.
 Yvonne sought advice and encouragement from Dame Cicely, and specific fundraising advice from ex-RAF pilot Leonard Cheshire, the founder of Leonard Cheshire Disability.
 Leonard and his wife, Sue Ryder, had a vast knowledge of charitable operations and fundraising work.
 Subsequently, a Steering Committee was formed for the task at hand.